titanium-47/titanium-47/README.md

-A senior at Redmond High School who writes code in C++, and Java.
+Computer Engineering Student at the Univeristy of Washington Writes code in Python, C++, and Java